 Cost and Warranty

 Consider the price and whether it fits your budget.
-If you are ready to splurge on a more expensive mask, check if there’s a warranty or money-back guarantee, which can provide some assurance of the product’s quality.
+If you are ready to splurge on a more expensive device, check if there’s a warranty or money-back guarantee, which can provide some assurance of the product’s quality.

 @drpremtripathi